mesaque/wp-update-manager/plugins_payed/wordpress-backup-to-dropbox/readme.txt

 == Changelog ==

+= 4.5 =
+Tested to work with WordPress 4.5

 == 4.4.1 ==
 Fix database error: Column 'offset' cannot be null

+= 4.4 =
+Tested to work with WordPress 4.4

+= 4.3 =
+Tested to work with WordPress 4.3

+= 4.2 =
+Tested to work with WordPress 4.2

 = 4.1 =
 * Make use of plugin_dir_url func instead of WP_PLUGIN_URL